 TCP Proxy Load Balancing terminates TCP connections from the client and creates new connections to the backends.
 By default, the original client IP address and port information is not preserved.
 You can preserve this information by using the PROXY protocol.
 The target proxies route incoming requests directly to backend services.

 Backend services direct incoming traffic to one or more attached backends.
-Each backend is composed of an instance group or network endpoint group and serving capacity metadata.
+Each backend is composed of an instance group or network endpoint group, and information about the backend's serving capacity.
 Backend serving capacity can be based on CPU or requests per second (RPS).

 Each backend service specifies the health checks to perform for the available backends.